prashansa/InsightDataScience/README.md

 # Insight Data Science

-This project was made during the Insight Data Science (Toronto) program, within 4 weeks.
+This project was made during the Insight Data Science (Toronto) program, within 3 weeks (ONLY!)

 * Week 1 was brainstorming projects that solve a business problem.